 See also our page describing upcoming events that we are organising or involved in.
 Alongside events that we initiate, we regularly contribute to events organised by others.

-A separate page lists our past webinars (including recordings of most events)
+A separate page lists our past webinars (including recordings of most events).

 Conference: Building Prosperous Cities, London, 27th September 2016